mjordan/islandora_workbench_docs/docs/drupal_and_workbench.md

 ![Default fields in the Repository Item content type](images/repository_item_fields.png)

-!!! info inline end "Relevance to using Workbench"
+!!! success inline end "Relevance to using Workbench"
-    You must use field machine names in Islandora Workbench configuration files.
-You can also use them as column headers in your metadata CSV files (but in [most cases](/islandora_workbench_docs/fields/#using-field-labels-as-csv-column-headers) you can use fields' human-readable labels as column headers instead).
+    In [most cases](/islandora_workbench_docs/fields/#using-field-labels-as-csv-column-headers) you can use a fields' human-readable labels as column headers in your CSV file, but within Islandora Workbench configuration files, you must use field machine names.

 A field has a human-readable label, such as "Copyright date", but that label can change or can be translated, and, more significantly, doesn't need to be unique within a Drupal website.
 Drupal assigns each field a machine name that is more reliable for software to use than human-readable labels.
 These field machine names are all lower case, use underscores instead of spaces, and are guaranteed by Drupal to be unique within a content type.
 In the screenshot above, you can see the machine names in the middle column (you might need to zoom in!).
 For example, the machine name for the "Copyright date" field is `field_copyright_date`.